Parity sheaves on the affine Grassmannian and the Mirkovi\'c-Vilonen conjecture: Proof of the Mirkovi c--Vilonen conjecture

 \section{Proof of the Mirkovi\'c--Vilonen conjecture}

+In this section, $\bk$ may be any field.
 We begin with a lemma about sheaves on a single $\Go$-orbit $\Gr_\lambda$ in $\Gr$.
-For this lemma, $\bk$ may be any field.
 Note that $\Dbgo(\Gr_\lambda)$ is the category of complexes of sheaves whose cohomology sheaves are (locally) constant.